Effective as of: 09.01.2021

 Policy for Publication

-Use of the AUA computers, servers, electronic mail, Internet, WWW, and remote computing, is to be consistent with the education, research, and service mission of AUA.
+Use of the AUA computers, local network resources, electronic mail, Internet, web applications and remote computing, is to be consistent with the education, research, and service mission of AUA.

 AUA users have the following privileges conditioned upon acceptance of the accompanying responsibilities:

 Electronic and other technological methods may not be used to infringe upon privacy.
 However, use of the computers and network is at each user's own risk because privacy cannot be guaranteed.

 • All members of the AUA community have the right not to be harassed or discriminated against through the computer or network usage of others.
 AUA policies and procedures on harassment, discrimination, publicity, hazing, non-academic student conduct and other related policies apply to use of the AUA owned or operated computing and network resources regardless of the medium used.

 Just as certain privileges are given to each member of the AUA community, each member is held accountable for his/her actions as a condition of continued membership in the community.
 The interplay of privileges and responsibilities within each individual situation and across the AUA establishes the trust and intellectual freedom that form the heart of the AUA academic community.
 This trust and freedom are grounded on each person developing the skills necessary to be an active and contributing member of the community.
 These skills include an awareness of and knowledge about information and the technology used to process, store, and transmit it.
 All users have the responsibility to report any discovered unauthorized access attempts or other improper usage of AUA computers, network, or other information processing equipment.

 Common courtesy and respect for rights of others